 One of the best airports for layovers in Asia is Kansai International Airport in Osaka, Japan.
-It features spectacular architecture and in keeping with all things related to transport in Japan, it is extremely efficient.
-It’s ranked #5 by Skytrax’s best airports in the world overall.
+It features spectacular architecture, and in keeping with all things related to transport in Japan, it is extremely efficient.
+It’s ranked #5 by Skytrax’s best airports worldwide.

-I said “spectacular architecture”; that hardly does it justice, because KIX is the first ocean airport in the world!
+I said “spectacular architecture”; that hardly does it justice because KIX is the first ocean airport in the world!
 Built on a landfill island in Osaka Bay, Japan, it was opened in 1994.
-This engineering masterpiece was built on an artificial man-made island, with several 4,000-meter runways.
-The terminal is 1.7 kilometers long and was designed by world-famous architect Renzo Piano.
+This engineering masterpiece was built on an artificial man-made island with several 4,000-meter runways.
+The terminal is 1.7 kilometers long and was designed by the world-famous architect Renzo Piano.

 13. Sydney Airport (Sydney, Australia)

 Sydney Airport offers plenty of activities to keep people occupied for hours.
-Sydney Airport is also highly ranked for best airports in the world with the best transit hotel rooms.
+Sydney Airport is also highly ranked among the best airports in the world, with the best transit hotel rooms.
 Sydney Airport also ranks highly among the best airports for in-house dining options.

-If you are looking for other things to do at the airport, then you can check out Sydney Airport’s free exhibits which are located throughout the airport.
+If you are looking for other things to do at the airport, you can check out Sydney Airport’s free exhibits, located throughout the airport.
 With all of these facilities, visitors to Sydney Airport will undoubtedly have a pleasant stay.

 14. Hamad International Airport (Doha, Qatar)